 2. Don’t waste your free time:

 You are going to find you have a lot of free time on your hands after divorce.
 Time you spent with your ex will now be time you spend alone.
 In the evening after the children were in bed, on movie dates, or sitting next to each other at school events, a lot will change.
 You are no longer partnered and shouldn’t use this alone time to sit and ruminate over the fact that you are alone.

 Instead of watching TV alone in the evenings, do a nightly exercise routine.
 Or, take an online class while your children sleep.
 Use your children’s after school activities and sporting events to get to know other parents and form new friendships.
 Are their hobbies you’ve wanted to take up but put on the backburner?
 Now is the time to pursue interests outside your marriage and your children.

-My experience, after years of self-growth and self-actualization, a good self of sense leads to a fulfilling life so, get out there and get started finding out what it means to be you.
+In my experience, after years of self-growth and self-actualization, a good sense of self leads to a fulfilling life so, get out there and get started finding out what it means to be you.